John Roberts: Early life and education

 Roberts was born on January 27, 1955, in Buffalo, New York, to Rosemary (née Podrasky) and John Glover "Jack" Roberts Sr., both devout Catholics.
 His father had Irish and Welsh ancestry and his mother was a descendant of Slovak immigrants from Szepes, Hungary.
 He has two younger sisters, Margaret and Barbara; an elder sister, Kathy, died in 2021.
 Roberts spent his early childhood years in Hamburg, New York, where his father worked as an electrical engineer for the Bethlehem Steel Corporation's factory in Lackawanna.

 In 1965, ten-year-old Roberts and his family moved to Long Beach, Indiana, where his father became the manager of a new steel plant in nearby Burns Harbor.
 By age 13, Roberts "already had a clear plan for his life."
 He attended the parochial La Lumiere School, an academically rigorous Catholic boarding school in La Porte, Indiana, where he captained the school's football team, participated in track and field, and was a regional champion in wrestling.
 He also participated in choir and drama, and was a co-editor of the school newspaper.
-He graduated in 1973 as class valedictorian, becoming the first graduate of the La Lumiere School to enroll at Harvard University.
+He graduated in 1973 as class valedictorian, becoming the first graduate of the La Lumiere School to attend Harvard.

 At Harvard College, Roberts dedicated himself to studying history, his academic major.
 He had entered Harvard as a sophomore with second-year standing based on his academic achievements in high school.
 Roberts first roomed in Straus Hall before moving to Leverett House.
 Every summer, he returned home to work at the steel plant his father managed.
 Although he initially felt obscured among other students, Roberts distinguished himself with professors, meriting multiple distinctions for his scholarly writing.
 He gained a reputation as a serious student who valued formality.
 Every Sunday, he attended Catholic Mass at St. Paul Church.